UEF-SmartSleepLab/sleeplab-format/examples/dod_sleep_staging/README.md

 This is an end-to-end example of how to convert data from another format to sleeplab format, how to preprocess the data using sleeplab-extractor, and how to train a deep learning model utilizing sleeplab-tf-dataset.
 This example uses data from Dreem Open Datasets (DOD) since the DOD is well documented and open access ([https://doi.org/10.1109/TNSRE.2020.3011181](https://doi.org/10.1109/TNSRE.2020.3011181)).

-The examples below use `/tmp` as the base directory.
-Substitute it with another location if you want to persist the data and results.
+## Prerequisites

  The code is developed and tested with Linux and Python 3.10.
+Windows users can install [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) to run this example (and to use Linux for development in general).

 ## Install dependencies